ediazalmeyda/ediazalmeyda.github.io/research.md

 My postdoctoral research at Emory University was generously funded by [NIH-IRACDA](https://med.emory.edu/education/postdoctoral-training/first/index.html){:target="_blank"}.

 My Ph.D. research at Penn State University and Masters research at Universidad Nacional Autónoma de México (National Autonomous University of Mexico) was generously funded by [CONACYT](https://en.wikipedia.org/wiki/Consejo_Nacional_de_Ciencia_y_Tecnolog%C3%ADa_\(Mexico\)){:target="_blank"} (Consejo Nacional de Ciencia y Tecnología / National Council of Science and Technology in México).

+# <a id="milpa"></a>Indigenous and sustainable agroecological practices

+Milpa is a millennia-old agricultural polycrop system from Mesoamerica that continues to be widely used in México.
+Milpa is known to support sustainably large crop yields without pesticides or fertilizers, even in nutrient-poor soil, yet little is known about the underlying mechanisms of these benefits.
+I studied the health of farm soil exposed to Milpa polycrops and monocrops and discovered that the polycrop configuration significantly inhibited the growth of two bacterial strains in soil: a Burkholderia strain symbiotic with Anasa tristis (the squash bug, an agricultural pest) and a plant pathogenic Serratia strain that is the primary causal agent of cucurbit yellow vine disease (CYVD).
+This research begins to explore the unknown mechanisms underlying the anti-microbial properties of Milpa.
+To better understand the impacts of inhibited microbes as observed in Milpa soil, I used transcriptomics in a controlled experiment to artificially remove obligate symbionts (Candidatus Ishikawaella capsulata) and observed detrimental effects to the host’s (Megacopta cribraria) development pathways and immune system.
+In an ongoing experimental evolution experiment, I am discovering that mode of transmission of the symbiont affects fitness of the symbiont (Burkholderia) and its host (Anasa tristis), a potential path to disrupting host-microbe relationships in agricultural pests without using pesticides.

+Related publications:
+- Effect of diet on symbiont density within an invasive agricultural pest (in prep)
+- Effect of presence/absence of obligate symbionts in Kudzu bugs (_Megacopta cribaria_) (in prep)
+- Evolving _Burkholderia_ symbionts in the presence and absence of their insect host (in prep)
+- Maravillas, K. E., **Diaz-Almeyda, E.**, & Gerardo, N. (2019).
+[Bacterial Growth in Milpa Polyculture and Monoculture Soils \[Emory University\]](https://www.jsr.org/index.php/path/article/view/691){:target="_blank"}.
+Journal of Student Research.

 # <a id="coral"></a>Symbiosis in marine invertebrates (coral reefs, jellyfish, and sea anemone)